-To meet our working capital needs, in April and May 2015, we completed self-placed private placement transactions involving securities purchase agreements with accredited investors pursuant to which we sold to such accredited investors 2014 Private Placement Units, for aggregate cash proceeds of \$280,000, consisting of (i) 10% convertible notes in the aggregate face amount of \$280,000 due between April 30, 2015 and May 15, 2015; (ii) an aggregate of 33,000 restricted shares of our common stock; and (iii) warrants exercisable through December 31, 2016 to purchase an aggregate of 24,250 restricted shares of our common stock at an exercise price of \$10.00 per share.
-Between May 2015 and December 31, 2015, we entered into self-placed private placement transactions involving securities purchase agregements with accredited investors, pursuant to which we sold Series B Preferred Units, for aggregate cash proceeds of approximately \$4.3 million, consisting of (i) 628,264 shares of our Series B 10% Convertible Preferred Stock (Series B Preferred); and (ii) five-year warrants to purchase an aggregate of 628,264 shares of our common stock.
-In connection with the foregoing self-placed private placement transactions, from April 1, 2015 and December 31, 2015, we received aggregate cash proceeds of approximately \$4.6 million.
+To meet our working capital needs during fiscal 2015, between late-March 2014 and March 31, 2015, we entered into securities purchase agreements with accredited investors and institutions pursuant to which we sold units to such accredited investors, in private placement transactions, for aggregate cash proceeds of \$3,113,500, consisting of (i) convertible promissory notes in the aggregate face amount of \$3,113,500 which matured between March 31, 2015 and April 30, 2015, or were automatically convertible into securities we might issue upon the consummation of a Qualified Financing, as defined, (ii) an aggregate of 282,850 restricted shares of our common stock; and (iii) warrants exercisable through December 31, 2016 to purchase an aggregate of 282,850 restricted shares of our common stock at an exercise price of \$10.00 per share.
+Through May 2015, we sold an additional \$280,000 of such units to accredited investors in private placement transactions.